 Spinach also contains oxalic acid which can block the absorption of calcium.
 In moderation, this isn’t a problem so just be sure to keep this in mind.

-In addition to serving it plain, you can use sweet potato to create DIY dog treats, like this recipe:
+In addition to serving it plain, you can use spinach to create DIY dog treats.
+Check this recipe:

 Zucchini gets a green light for dogs.
 They’re a great low calorie, high fiber food with added vitamins to boot.